supplycart/interview-case-study/README.md

 8. Run "php artisan key:generate"

+9. Run "php artisan migrate"

+10. Type "yes" when asked whether or not to create an sqlite database.

+11. Run "npm install tailwindcss @tailwindcss/vite"

-9. Open another instance of terminal and navigate to the same directory.
+11. Open another instance of terminal and navigate to the same directory.

-10. Run "php artisan migrate"

-10. In one instance, run "php artisan serve"
+12. In one instance, run "php artisan serve"

-11. In another instance, run "npm run dev"
+13. In another instance, run "npm run dev"

+14. Open a browser and type "http://127.0.0.1:8000/" in the search bar.